Durational alimony terminates when either of the parties dies or the recipient of alimony remarries.

 The Florida Court of Appeal stated that the possibility that spouses may remarry is a common occurrence, which the Florida legislature contemplated in writing the durational alimony statute.
 The Court stated that the former husband and the former wife should have contemplated this possibility as well.
 However, the former husband and the former wife entered into a contract which made the wife’s durational alimony award non-modifiable.
 The parties are bound by the language contained in their marital settlement agreement.
 The unambiguous and clear language of the parties’ marital settlement agreement controls over the statutory language.
 Therefore, former husband’s obligation to pay durational alimony to the former wife for forty-eight months did not terminate upon the former wife’s remarriage.
 The Florida Court of Appeal reversed the trial court’s ruling and directed the trial court to enforce the former husband’s obligation to pay alimony for the entire forty-eight month period.

-To speak with a Wellington, Florida divorce attorney to discuss alimony in Florida, contact the Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Palm Beach Gardens divorce attorney to discuss alimony in Florida, contact the Lane Law Firm, P.A.